Why hire a doula?

 I won’t fill your head with ‘shoulds.’
 Instead I cultivate a recognition of your power of responsibility within — enabling you to make your own confident decisions.
 I nurture an understanding of this concept: “Freedom of choice through knowledge of alternatives” (International Childbirth Education Association).
 I won’t instruct about what you ‘should’ or ‘need’ to do.
 Instead I will help you tap into your instincts and explore your findings in a safe space that we will build together.

-My view is that a doula is part of a collaboration between the birthing parent, family, and care providers.
+My view is that a doula is part of a unique collaboration between the birthing parent, family, and care providers.
+Read more about my philosophy.

 What birth settings do you attend?